liliya0226/Mobile-Application-Development-Project/README.md

 - **Create:** Set a new reminder.
 - **Read:** Review upcoming reminders.

+### Nutris Collection

+Also a subset of each dog's document, this collection stores reminders for the nutrition log.

+**CRUD Operations:**

+- **Create:** Create a new nutrition log.
+- **Read:** Read a new nutrition log of selected date.

 ## Upcoming Features

 In the next iteration, we plan to implement the following features leveraging the nested collection architecture:

 - Automated reminder notifications for upcoming care tasks.
+- Use external API for poopal reminder.
+- Refine and enhance the user interface of our app